Moon Jae-in: Campaign positions on foreign policy

 Moon has favored a peaceful reunification between the two Koreas.
 He was both widely criticized and widely praised for his comments stating that his first visit if elected president would be to visit North Korea, a visit that would be not unlike Roh Moo-hyun's visit to the country in 2007.
 Similarly, Moon's foreign policy towards North Korea is considered to closely align with the Sunshine Policy embraced by former liberal presidents Kim Dae-jung and Roh Moo-hyun.

 His 2017 presidential campaign has supported re-opening of the Kaesong industrial park.

 Moon's relatively liberal stance in foreign policy is reflected as he is quoted in a book: "I'm pro-U.S., but now South Korea should adopt diplomacy in which it can discuss a U.S. request and say no to the Americans."
 He opposes a re-balance of the security alliance with the United States, but has also stated that he would like South Korea "to be able to take the lead on matters on the Korean Peninsula."
 At the same time, Moon has stated that he considers America as a "friend" for its role in helping South Korea avoid communism while helping its economic growth.

 Presidency (2017–2022)

-Moon was sworn into office immediately after official votes were counted on 10 May, replacing Acting President and Prime Minister Hwang Kyo-ahn.
-There was no transition period between the election and inauguration, unlike other presidential elections due to the nature of an election following a presidential impeachment.
+Moon was sworn into office immediately after official votes were counted on 10 May 2017, replacing Acting President and Prime Minister Hwang Kyo-ahn.
+There was no transition period between the election and inauguration, unlike other presidential elections due to the nature of an election following a presidential impeachment and removal of his predecessor, Park Geun-hye.
 He served out the typical single five-year term with his presidential term concluding in 2022.

 President Moon and his government has been widely described as left-wing or liberal by media.

+On 15 August 2019, coinciding with Liberation Day, large-scale flag rallies occurred in central Seoul, including Seoul Station, City Hall Plaza, Daehanmun, and the outer ring of Gwanghwamun Plaza, calling to impeach Moon Jae-in.
+Protests were also held on 3 October, the national foundation day.